tradecloud/tradecloud-docs-api-v2/buyer/cancel.md

 - `Completed` lines cannot be cancelled
 - `Cancelled` lines cannot be cancelled again

-## Cancelling by resending an order
+## Cancelling by resending an order using the `/order` API

-The order or line can be cancelled by setting `indicators.cancelled` on either order or line level and updating the order.
+The order or line can be cancelled by setting `indicators.cancelled` on either order or line level and updating the order using the `/order` API resource.

 {% hint style="info" %}
 If you provide a `cancelled` indicator on order level, **ONLY** the lines provided in this order message will be cancelled.